Out of Many Scattered Things: Lady Stardust

 “You good?”
 Lightcap asks.
 “Feel okay?”

-“You heard the man,” Tendo says, his voice coming from everywhere, from the ambient air.
+“You heard the man.”
+Tendo’s voice comes from everywhere.
 “Get up here, Cait.”

-She winks at D’onofrio, straightens, walks out of the room, down a short span of hall, and rounds a corner, her heels clicking quietly against the floor.
-She wipes damp palms on black dress pants, climbs a set of steps, and throws open the door to the cramped control room.
-More booth than room and more closet than booth, it’s small and dark and smells maddeningly like Tendo’s coffee.
-She slides into place next to Tendo in front of the control console as Five Years transitions to Soul Love.
-Jasper is already there, leaning against the back wall of the room, a handheld drill clipped to his belt like a weapon, his arms crossed over his chest.
-When she looks back over her shoulder, he gives her what is likely supposed to be a smile of encouragement, but looks more like a smile of commiseration over a deep and horrible shared anxiety.
+She winks at D’Onofrio, straightens, walks out of the room and down a short span of hall, her heels clicking against the floor.
+She wipes damp palms on black dress pants, turns a corner, climbs a set of steps, and throws open the door to a cramped control room.
+It’s small and dark and smells like Tendo’s coffee.
+She slides into place in front of the control console as Five Years transitions to Soul Love.
+Jasper is already there, leaning against the back wall, a handheld drill holstered at his belt like a weapon, his arms crossed over his chest.
+When she looks back over her shoulder, he gives her what’s supposed to be a smile of encouragement, but looks more like commiseration over a deep and horrible shared anxiety.

-Jasper pats the drill on his hip with one hand, evidently prepared to begin the unbolting process at the first sign of neurological or mechanical trouble.
-“I have to admit that I do like his style,” he says, his eyes tracking to the control console where Soul Love plays over the open channel.
+Jasper pats the drill on his hip with one hand, prepared to begin the unbolting process at the first sign of neurological or mechanical trouble.
+“I have to admit—I do like his style.”
+He flicks his eyes to the control console where Soul Love plays over the in-room speakers.

 “Doesn’t everyone?”
-Lightcap asks, her voice dry, her mouth dry, a thin sheen of sweat beginning to form at her temples and along her spine.
+Lightcap’s voice is dry, her mouth is dry, and a sheen of sweat films at her temples and along her spine.
 One two three four, she thinks to herself.
 One two three four.

-“I heard that,” D’onofrio says, his voice distorted only slightly in its transmission to electronic signal and back.
+“I heard that.”
+D’Onofrio’s voice is only slightly distorted in the transmission to electronic signal and back.

-“Well don’t let it go to you your head,” Lightcap replies, short and sharp, scanning the screens in front of her for any indication of potential trouble.
-There’s the EEG on her left, D’onofrio’s brainwaves fluxing and shifting in noisy lines of green and purple and blue.
+“Don’t let it go to your head.”
+Lightcap scans her screens for any indication of trouble.
+There’s the EEG on her left where D’Onofrio’s brainwaves flux and shift in noisy lines of green and purple and blue.
 There’s the video feed on the skeleton of the prototype.
-There’s the bright screen of resistance, current, voltage throughout the rig, throughout the Jaeger.
-There’s the waiting interface protocol, yellow-on-black text waiting for Tendo’s input.
+There’s the bright screen that tracks resistance, current, voltage throughout the rig, throughout the Jaeger.
+There’s the interface terminal window, its yellow-on-black text waiting for Tendo’s input.

 “We’re green across the board,” Tendo says.

-“Let’s get it on,” D’onofrio says.
-“I’ve been dying to meet this lady you’ve told me so much about.”
+“Let’s get it on,” D’Onofrio says.
+“I’m dyin’ to meet this lady you’ve told me so much about.”

 “Dying?”
-Jasper says over the open channel.
-“You didn’t just say that, D’onofrio.”
+Jasper echoes over the open channel.
+“You didn’t just say that, D’Onofrio.”

 “Shut up,” Lightcap snaps, as Soul Love turns to Moonage Daydream.
-If anything goes wrong, Lightcap will never be able to listen to David Bowie again.
-And that will be a crime.
-So it’s not allowed to happen.
+If anything goes wrong, she’ll never be able to listen to David Bowie again.

 Lightcap listens for the beat and counts, One two three four, two two three four, three two three four, four two three four—

-“One, two, three, go,” Lightcap says, not breaking her internal rhythm, jacking him in right as the guitar solo starts.
-Because, when she has the choice?
-She prefers to do things with style.
+“One, two, three, go.”
+Lightcap doesn’t break her internal rhythm.
+She jacks him in as the guitar solo starts.

-Tendo flicks switches on his side of the board as Lightcap starts her manual, analogue slow fade of resistance.
+Tendo flicks switches on his side of the board as Lightcap starts her slow fade of analog resistance.
 Just a little current, she thinks.
 Just a very little current, sliding into the right places, sliding in at the right time.

 “How we doin’ brother?”
 Tendo asks.

-“This guitar solo is killer,” D’onofrio replies, his voice full of strain.
+“This guitar solo is killer.”
+D’Onofrio’s voice is full of strain.

 “You people.
 No sense of fun.
 Terminally boring.
 Lethally dull.
-Such killjoys.”
+Killjoys.”

 The dissonant opening of Starman plays over the open channel.
-Lightcap clears her throat and says, “sit tight for a minute, D’onofrio.
-We’re holding it right here.”
+Lightcap clears her throat and says, “Sit tight for a minute, D’Onofrio.
+We’re holding here.”

 “Why?
-What’s wrong?” he asks, a hint of impatience making him sound like a guy who’s just been told he can’t tailgate before the Sunday afternoon football game.
+What’s wrong?”
+He sounds like a guy who’s just been told he can’t tailgate before the Sunday afternoon football game.

-“Nothing’s wrong,” Lightcap says, trying to sound calm and controlled and truthful, because she is all of those things.
 “Nothing’s wrong.
-We’re just easing into it, is all.
+We’re easing into it is all.
 A slow ramp.
 Relax.
 Listen to David Bowie’s album about killer aliens, ya weird kid.”

-Jasper gives her a pointed look, and then turns back to the EEG.
+Jasper arches a brow, then turns back to the EEG.
 “What?”
-Lightcap demands, the word entirely silent.
+Lightcap demands.

-Lightcap gives him a stormy glare that he might or might not deserve and that is wholly wasted on the eyeless side of his leadlined, impenetrable skull.
-She tightens down savagely on her own focus and follows the line of Jasper’s sight to watch D’onofrio’s EEG, which is a reassuring scramble of lines waving their jagged way across a dark screen.
+Lightcap gives him a stormy glare he might or might not deserve and that’s wholly wasted on the eyeless side of his lead-lined, impenetrable skull.
+She battens down her focus and follows the line of Jasper’s sight to watch D’Onofrio’s EEG, which is a reassuring scramble of lines waving their jagged way across a dark screen.

 “I think so,” he confirms.

-“Describe it,” Jasper says, leaning over Lightcap’s shoulder, like he’s trying to climb into the mic.
+“Describe it.”
+Jasper leans over Lightcap’s shoulder like he’s trying to climb into the mic.
 “Try to describe what you’re feeling, if you can.”

-“It’s er—it’s hard to put into words.
-When I’m talking to you I feel a strange sort of resistance to moving my mouth.
-As if—as if there’s something in between wanting to move and the movement itself.
+“It’s hard to put into words.
+When I’m talking to you I feel a strange resistance to moving my mouth.
+As if there’s something in between wanting to move and the movement itself.
 Does that make any sense?
-There’s some kind of barrier where no barrier was.
+There’s a barrier between me and my body where no barrier was.
 I think that might be her.
-I guess it could also be my brain struggling, but I think it’s her.”
+Our Jaeger.”

-“It’s possible,” Lightcap says, hearing a note of awe in her own voice.
-“Your brain may be feeling the electrical resistance between your circuits and hers and trying to turn it into something you can understand.
-We don’t really know how the mind is going to interpret a lot of this input.”
+“It’s possible.”
+Lightcap hears a note of awe in her own voice.
+“Your brain may be feeling the electrical resistance between your circuits and hers and trying to parse it.
+We don’t really know how the mind will interpret our input.”

 “How do you feel otherwise?”
 Tendo asks.

 “Fine.
-A little bit of a headache.
-A little bit of an ache in my hands and feet.”
+Little bit of a headache.
+There’s an ache in my hands and feet.”

-“Another minute, I think” Tendo murmurs, glancing over at Lightcap.
+“Another minute, I think.”
+Tendo glances at Lightcap.

 She nods.

-Lightcap scans every screen, left to right across the entire dark and bright expanse of the console.
-She hooks one heel around the rung of her chair, fighting to keep her mind busy, to keep out the intrusive negative thoughts she can feel gathering the way they always gather.
+Lightcap scans every screen, left to right across the dark/bright expanse of the console.
+She hooks a stiletto heel around the rung of her chair, fighting to keep her mind busy, to keep out the intrusive negative thoughts gathering the way they always gather.
 Go away, she thinks at them.
 Live in exile and die there.

 “So how about that local hockey team, huh?”
-D’onofrio says into the heavy silence.
-“Am I right?”
+D’Onofrio says into the heavy silence.

 No one replies.